-This article was last updated Sep 30, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 16, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-In order to determine approximate point values, we check the same dates at all IHG properties that fell into our categories in Western Europe, including the cities of Berlin, Prague, and Budapest.
-We looked at a couple of low season dates as well as some high season weekends to try to get a good value range for each hotel.
+In order to determine approximate point values, we checked dates in August and November of 2019 and February and July of 2020 at all IHG properties that fell into our categories in Western Europe.
+By checking such an expansive list of dates, we were able to include low season dates in November and March, when there are fewer tourists, as well as some high season nights during the mid-June through August peak travel season to try to get a good value range for each hotel.
+The rates we checked were for a standard room with one bed.
 Depending on when you are traveling, you may find values outside of the range we have listed here so it is always worth checking the value you are getting for your points before you book!

-If you are not getting at least 0.5 cents per point of value for your redemption, you should consider booking with cash, staying at a different hotel, or even looking into alternatives like Airbnb and hostels.
+If you’re not getting at least 0.5 cents per point of value for your redemption, you should consider booking with cash, staying at a different hotel, or even looking into alternatives like Airbnb and hostels.
 If values vary significantly from night to night, you do have the option of booking individual nights with cash or with points.
-When you arrive at the hotel they will string your reservations together so you don’t need to change rooms.
+When you arrive at the hotel, they can string your reservations together so you don’t need to change rooms.

 Here are our picks for the best value IHG properties in Europe: